HaiyangZhengBCM/AF3-Evaluation-Revised/README.md

 This notebook contains the AF3 input file compilation functions that we used.
 Example use has been included in the script.

 # ternary-schrodinger.ipynb - use environment_analysis-struct.yml
-This notebook uses similar functions with example-analysis-schrodinger.ipynb, but has additional functions for comparing ternary PPI interactions using protein_interaction_analysis.py from Schrodinger
+This notebook uses similar functions with example-analysis-schrodinger.ipynb, but has additional functions for comparing ternary PPI interactions using protein_interaction_analysis.py from Schrodinger Maestro.

 # run_prep_dir_cif.sh and run_prep_dir_pdb.sh
 These scripts deal with preparation of structures using Schordinger prepwizard